moondance-labs/tanssi-docs/learn/framework/architecture.md

 Some of the main components are:

-- **Networking** - this component handles the communication with the peers in the network (synchronizing blocks, propagating transactions, and so on) and exposes the endpoints that allow DApps to integrate and interact with the Tanssi appchain
+- **Networking** - this component handles the communication with the peers in the network (synchronizing blocks, propagating transactions, and so on) and exposes the endpoints that allow dApps to integrate and interact with the Tanssi appchain
 - **Storage** - this component manages the state storage of the Tanssi appchain in a highly efficient key-value database
 - **Consensus** - this component ensures that all the participants in the network agree on the state of the blockchain, validating transactions, state transitions, and the resulting blocks